ConnectWise

 • Simple scalability: Adding additional disks is straightforward, which is beneficial for organizations with rapidly growing storage needs.

-• Good for bulk or archival storage: Suited for non-critical workloads, such as media archives or secondary backups that don’t require real-time access or redundancy.
+• Suitable for bulk or archival storage: Suited for non-critical workloads, such as media archives or secondary backups that don’t require real-time access or redundancy.

 JBOD cons

 • No built-in redundancy: JBOD provides no fault tolerance or data recovery options in the event of a disk failure without an external backup or BCDR solution.
-In plain English, using a JBOD configuration stores your data but doesn’t protect it.
+So, a JBOD configuration stores your data but doesn’t protect it.

-• Not aligned with compliance standards: Unlike RAID, JBOD typically does not meet the redundancy expectations found in regulated industries or enterprise data retention policies.
+• Not aligned with compliance standards: Unlike RAID, JBOD typically does not meet the redundancy requirements of regulated industries and enterprise data retention policies.

-• Limited performance benefits: Because drives aren’t striped or mirrored, JBOD does not deliver any speed improvements.
+• Limited performance benefits: Because drives aren’t striped or mirrored, JBOD doesn’t improve speed.

-• Manual data management: MSPs must handle data distribution and recovery manually, which can increase administrative overhead.
+• Manual data management: Teams must handle data distribution and recovery manually, which increases administrative overhead and introduces risk.

 RAID pros

-• Built-in redundancy: Most RAID levels (1, 5, 6, 10) include fault tolerance, which plays a key role in data loss prevention during drive failures.
+• Built-in redundancy: Most RAID levels (1, 5, 6, 10) provide fault tolerance to support data loss prevention during drive failures.

 • Enhanced performance: RAID levels such as 0, 5, and 10 improve read/write speeds through data striping.